 While the Alaskan Highway provides so many opportunities to learn about history, it’s not the driving force in my life right now.
 For this summer, I just want some epic scenery, solitude, and a nice challenging hike.

 Driving the Alaskan Highway is LONG and in all honesty, BORING.

-Sure we saw 17 bears within a five hours time span (on May 17th to top it off), but after sharing this with locals I learned that this is not the norm.
+Sure we saw 17 bears within five hours (on May 17th to top it off), but after sharing this with locals I learned that this is not the norm.
 I’m starting to think the smell of our toilet attracted them *facepalm.*

 Why I Chose To Drive To Alaska and Not Fly To Anchorage

-Like I mentioned at the beginning, I was really torn on whether I should drive to Alaskan or just fly up and rent.
+As I mentioned at the beginning, I was torn on whether I should drive to Alaskan or just fly up and rent.

 Next time I will just fly up but I am so glad I drove it once for five big reasons: